computationalmystic/project4-group6/schinker-6.md

 2. Instructors can perform all functions TAs can perform.

 - Define logic for granting access to this functionality
+- TA user has access to specified methods

 3. Instructor can create/edit/remove courses and sections

+- Methods for creating/editing/removing courses from course database/repository
+- UI for initializing/removing courses
+- Ability to manage databse/repository containing courses

 4. Instructor can add /remove TAs for the course sections

+- Define logic and methods to grant TA permission
+- Access user database to add said permissions to specified user

 5. Instructor can add/remove students in the course sections

+- Access which students are in course and display that data
+- Methods and logic for adding/removing students manually in the database

 6. Instructor can create/edit/remove assignments of each course

+- Methods for creating/editing/removing assignments from course database/repository
+- UI for initializing/removing assignments
+- Ability to manage databse/repository containing assignments

 ### SYSTEM ADMINISTRATOR
 1. Admin can add/edit/remove/disable instructors
+- Logic to varify that user is a system administrator
+- Access data from user databse that show's who is an instructor and display that data
+- Methods and logic for overseeing instructors
+- Add field in databse to state if instructor is disabled?